erikdejonge/puffin/README.md

 This is the same as **sed**s in-place option.
 Pass a file extension and pass file arguments to **puffin**.
 Sed will then replace the contents of the file with the results from the puffin operation, creating a backup with the provided extenion.
 It's suggested using the **-l** option in conjunction.
-If you do not want a backup, you must pass the empty string with a space in bash like so: **puf -i '' <command>**
+If you do not want a backup, you must pass the empty string with a space in bash like so: **puf3 -i '' <command>**

 ## Testing